 With more than 30 years of experience handling these cases, our firm has the knowledge and ability to help you receive the fair treatment you deserve.

-Employees cannot be fired in retaliation for whistleblowing, filing workers’ compensation claims, engaging in union activity, reporting wage and hour violations, filing a sexual harassment complaint or making reports about illegal workplace conditions.
+Employees cannot be fired in retaliation for whistleblowing, engaging in union activity, filing a sexual harassment complaint or making reports about illegal workplace conditions.
 If this has happened to you, contact McPhillips Shinbaum, LLP immediately.

 State and federal law prohibit employers from allowing harassment in the workplace.
 There are two main types of workplace harassment — the creation of a hostile work environment and sexual harassment.
 A hostile work environment exists when an employee is subjected to severe racial or sexual harassment in the workplace.
 Sexual harassment exists when an employee is offered certain opportunities within the company in exchange for sexual favors.
 If you have been the victim of harassment, our experienced team of attorneys can help you file suit against your employer and put an end to your problems in the workplace.